Skip to main content

 When mesh or door alarms are not enough

-• Paradise Valley estate communities and many custom-lot HOAs: door-alarm-only (house wall as barrier) often rejected; physical perimeter barrier required between living space and water.
+• Some estate communities and custom-lot HOAs do not accept a house-wall enclosure of any kind and expect a physical perimeter barrier between living space and water.

-• Short-term rental properties under Scottsdale's STR rules (effective May 23, 2023): additional barrier requirements apply to vacation/short-term rentals beyond the residential baseline — we design to the STR standard whenever the home is or may be rented.
+• Short-term rental properties under Scottsdale's STR rules (effective May 23, 2023): additional barrier requirements can apply to vacation/short-term rentals beyond the residential baseline — tell us if the home is or may be rented so the requirement is confirmed before design is finalized.

 09